MiSTerArch/PKGBUILDs/INSTALL.md

 Edit `/boot/linux/u-boot.txt` to change the kernel cmdline if your root partition is not `/dev/mmcblk0p3`.
 You probably want to do this if you want your rootfs to be on a USB HD, or even NFS.

+At this point you can boot.
+You can check the USB console if you're not sure of what it's doing.

+Login with username: `alarm`, password: `alarm`.
+You can change this password, or create another user if you want.
+The openssh server starts at first boot as well, it will also generate its own server keys, to maintain privacy.

 Configure your `/etc/fstab` to include the `/boot` partition ([genfstab](https://man.archlinux.org/man/genfstab.8) might help here).